-The procedures for renewing a solid waste permit are found in 30 Texas Administrative Code (TAC) §305.50.
-Processing a renewal application may take up to 450 days.
-The application forms referred to on this page may be found in Industrial and Hazardous Waste Forms and Other Permitting Information.
+The procedures for renewing a solid waste permit are found in 30 Texas Administrative Code (TAC) 305 Subchapter D. Processing a renewal application may take up to 450 days.
+The application forms referred to on this page may be found in Industrial and Hazardous Waste Forms and Guidance.

-The TCEQ adopted amendments to 30 TAC Chapter 39, Public Notice, requiring newspaper notice in an alternative language for certain permit applications.
-These rule amendments were adopted on November 9, 2005, and became effective on November 30, 2005.
-Applications filed on or after November 30, 2005, will be subject to the alternative language notice newspaper publication requirements.
+The TCEQ adopted amendments to 30 TAC 39, Public Notice, requiring newspaper notice in an alternative language for certain permit applications.
+These rule amendments were adopted and became effective November 30, 2005.
+Applications filed on or after that date are subject to the requirements for alternative language newspaper notices.
 A checklist for determining whether the alternative language notice requirement applies to a particular hazardous and/or industrial solid waste permit application is included in the TCEQ Part A and Part B hazardous waste permit applications.
-These forms, along with the notice language templates translated into Spanish, and the Public Notice Verification Form are available in Industrial and Hazardous Waste Forms and Other Permitting Information.
+These forms, along with the notice language templates translated into Spanish, and the Public Notice Verification Form are available in Industrial and Hazardous Waste Forms and Guidance.

-Here is summary of the administrative process to renew a permit.
-Application forms are available in Industrial and Hazardous Waste Forms and Other Permitting Information:
+- Here is summary of the administrative process to renew a permit.
+Application forms are available in Industrial and Hazardous Waste Forms and Guidance:

-- As described under 30 TAC §335.391, we encourage you to hold a pre-application meeting with the public to allow both you and the public an opportunity to identify potential issues.
+- As described under 30 TAC Chapter 39 and 30 TAC 335.391, we encourage you to hold a pre-application meeting with the public to allow both you and the public an opportunity to identify potential issues.
 You are also encouraged to hold a pre-application meeting with us and notify us of your intent to file a renewal application;

 - Complete an original Part B application plus 3 full copies, consisting of, at a minimum:

 - 6 additional copies of Section I: General Information of the Part B application;